Dutch nitrogen mediator advises buying out biggest polluters

 THE HAGUE, Netherlands (AP) — An independent expert appointed to mediate in the bitter dispute between the Dutch government and the nation’s farmers over plans to drastically slash emissions of nitrogen and ammonia presented a report Wednesday that included a suggestion that the government buy out hundreds of the heaviest polluters.

 The report could reignite protests by farmers who say their way of life is under threat and cause tensions in Prime Minister Mark Rutte’s four-party ruling coalition over how best to move forward.
-Two tractors parked outside the temporary home of the Dutch parliament as the report was unveiled.
+Two tractors parked in a peaceful protest outside the temporary home of the Dutch parliament as the report was unveiled.

 Johan Remkes said in his 58-page report that he called “a line of thought, not a plan,” that “it is necessary in the very short term to emit much less nitrogen.”